olivergregorius/json-reflect/README.md

 #### Extract fields from the response body

-Single fields of the response body can be extracted by calling `valueOf(final String jsonPath)` passing the [JSON-path expression](https://jsonpath.com/) of the desired value.
+Single fields of the response body can be extracted by calling `valueOf(final String jmesPath)` passing the [JMESPath expression](https://jmespath.org/specification.html) of the desired value.
 The extracted value can be

 - checked against an expected value by calling `isEqualTo(String expectedValue)`.
 - extracted as `JsonElement`-instance by calling `getValue()`.